35 Irreversible dynamics

 \[ \begin{align} c &= \int_{\Gamma_d}^\infty f_\sigma\left(\Gamma - \newoverline{\Gamma}\right)d\Gamma = \int_{\Gamma_d - \newoverline{\Gamma}}^\infty f_\sigma\left(\Gamma\right)d\Gamma = \int_{\frac{\Gamma_d - \newoverline{\Gamma}}{\sigma}}^\infty f_1\left(\Gamma\right)d\Gamma = \int_{\frac{\Gamma_d - \newoverline{\Gamma}}{\sigma}}^\infty\frac{1}{\sqrt{2\pi}}\exp\left(-\frac{\Gamma^2}{2}\right)d\Gamma\nonumber\\ &= \frac{1}{\sqrt{\pi}}\int_{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}^\infty\exp\left(-\Gamma^2\right)d\Gamma = \frac{1}{\sqrt{\pi}}\left(\int_{0}^\infty\exp\left(-\Gamma^2\right)d\Gamma - \int_{0}^{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}\exp\left(-\Gamma^2\right)d\Gamma\right)\nonumber\\ &= \frac{1}{\sqrt{\pi}}\left(\frac{\sqrt{\pi}}{2} - \int_{0}^{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}\exp\left(-\Gamma^2\right)d\Gamma\right) = \frac{1}{2} - \frac{1}{\sqrt{\pi}}\int_{0}^{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}\exp\left(-\Gamma^2\right)d\Gamma = \frac{1}{2}\left[1 - \text{erf}\left(\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}\right)\right]. \end{align} \]

 The standard deviation of the stratification $\sigma$ now needs to be determined.
 In a random walk, the expected value of the distance from the origin is proportional to the square root of the number of steps.
-Now go radially from the center of a grid cell towards the edge in steps of $\Delta r$.
-For the standard deviation $\sigma_r$ of the probability distribution of the stratification $\Gamma_r$ at a point with the distance $r$ from the center, one therefore makes the approach
+One now proceeds radially from the center of a grid cell towards the edge in steps of $\Delta r$.
+For the standard deviation $\sigma_r$ of the probability distribution of the stratification $\Gamma_r$ at a point at distance $r$ from the center, one therefore makes the ansatz

 \[ \begin{align} \sigma_r = k\sqrt{r}. \end{align} \]